strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

   },
 ```

-and add those line at the bottom of file
+3. Add a `jest` section to the `package.json file with the following code:

 ```json
   "jest": {